Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Introduction

 \section{Introduction}

-As modern applications increasingly involve data from multiple heterogeneous sources, multimodal learning has emerged as a critical paradigm to unlock complementary insights and enhance decision-making in complex tasks spanning medical decision support\cite{zheng2024devil,zheng2024irregularity}, cross-modal inference\cite{wu2017visual,cheng2024mixtures}, temporal reasoning\cite{zheng2024revisited,ni2024mixture}, and natural language understanding\cite{fedus2022switch,masoudnia2014mixture}.
-Sparse Mixture-of-Experts (SMoE) architectures\cite{yao2024drfuse,yun2024flex,mustafa2022multimodal} are widely used in multimodal learning for their ability to assign different experts to different input patterns through conditional computation.
+As modern applications increasingly involve data from multiple heterogeneous sources, multimodal learning has emerged as a critical paradigm to unlock complementary insights and enhance decision-making in complex tasks spanning medical decision support \cite{zheng2024devil,zheng2024irregularity,zhai2025graph}, cross-modal inference \cite{wu2017visual,cheng2024mixtures}, temporal reasoning \cite{zheng2024revisited,ni2024mixture,tan2026privgemo}, and natural language understanding \cite{fedus2022switch,masoudnia2014mixture,tan2026memotime}.
+Sparse Mixture-of-Experts (SMoE) architectures \cite{yao2024drfuse,yun2024flex,mustafa2022multimodal} are widely used in multimodal learning for their ability to assign different experts to different input patterns through conditional computation.
 They are particularly effective when all input modalities are present, enabling diverse feature extraction and flexible expert routing.
 However, this assumption is often violated in practice.
-Incomplete modality observations are common in real-world scenarios due to sensor failures, privacy restrictions, or heterogeneous data collection pipelines.
-When one or more modalities are missing, SMoE models receive partial input signals, which undermines the reliability of the gating mechanism and results in suboptimal expert selection.
-Although some methods attempt to assign different modality combinations to different experts, this strategy becomes computationally intractable as the number of modalities grows exponentially.
-To reduce this complexity, recent SMoE frameworks typically activate the Top-K experts per sample.
-However, the use of softmax-based routing\cite{fedus2022switch} tends to produce sharp distributions, often concentrating the routing on a single expert.
-This leads to the expert collapse problem \cite{fedus2022switch,han2024fusemoe,yun2024flex}, where only a few experts dominate the computation as shown in Figure \ref{fig:expert_collapse}, resulting in poor diversity and limited generalization.
-Efforts to mitigate this issue using load-balancing losses introduce additional optimization challenges.
-In particular, they may cause unstable or ambiguous expert selection during training, as illustrated in Figure\ref{fig:softmax_load_balanced_selection_noLegend}.
+Incomplete modality observations are common in real-world scenarios due to sensor failures, privacy restrictions, or heterogeneous data collection pipelines \cite{yun2024flex,sun2024similar,shang2017vigan,wang2023multi}.
+In addition, the use of softmax-based routing \cite{fedus2022switch} in typical SMoE tends to produce sharp routing distributions, leading to expert collapse problem, where only a few experts dominate the computation as shown in Figure \ref{fig:expert_collapse}, resulting in poor diversity and limited generalization.